ghcollin/multitables/README.rst

 communication overhead.

 The data is organised by rows of an array (elements of the outer-most dimension), and groups of these rows form blocks.
-Due to the concurrent nature of the library, there is **no guarantee** on the ordering of the rows and/or blocks returned to the user.
+By default, there is **no guarantee** on the ordering of the rows and/or blocks returned to the user, due to the concurrent nature of the library.
 They are returned as they become available.
+On-disk ordering can be forced using the ``ordered`` option, which may result in a performance penalty.

 `Performance gains <http://multitables.readthedocs.io/en/latest/benchmark.html>`_ of at least 2x can be achieved when reading from an SSD.